 The -c argument specifies the configuration file.
-This is required, but not currently used by the process.
+This is required, but is not currently used by the process.

 The -p argument specifies the PID file.
-When the kea-lfc process starts it attempts to determine if another instance of the process is already running by examining the pid file.
-If one is already running the new process is terminated.
-If one isn't running it writes its pid into the pid file.
+When the kea-lfc process starts, it attempts to determine whether another instance of the process is already running by examining the pid file.
+If one is already running, the new process is terminated; if one is not running, Kea writes its pid into the pid file.

-The other filenames specify where the kea-lfc process should look for input, write its output and use for bookkeeping.
+The other filenames specify where the kea-lfc process should look for input, write its output, and perform its bookkeeping:

-- previous When kea-lfc starts this is the result of any previous run of kea-lfc.
-When kea-lfc finishes it is the result of this run.
-If kea-lfc is interrupted before completing, this file may not exist. - input Before the DHCP server invokes kea-lfc it will move the current lease file here and then call kea-lfc with this file. - output The temporary file kea-lfc should use to write the leases.
-Upon completion of writing this file, it will be moved to the finish file (see below). - finish Another temporary file kea-lfc uses for bookkeeping.
-When kea-lfc completes writing the outputfile it moves it to this file name.
-After kea-lfc finishes deleting the other files (previous and input) it moves this file to previous lease file.
-By moving the files in this fashion the kea-lfc and the DHCP server processes can determine the correct file to use even if one of the processes was interrupted before completing its task.
+- previous When kea-lfc starts, this is the result of any previous run of kea-lfc.
+When kea-lfc finishes, it is the result of this run.
+If kea-lfc is interrupted before completing, this file may not exist. - input Before the DHCP server invokes kea-lfc, it will move the current lease file here and then call kea-lfc with this file. - output This is the temporary file where kea-lfc writes the leases.
+Upon completion of writing this file, it will be moved to the finish file (see below). - finish This is another temporary file kea-lfc uses for bookkeeping.
+When kea-lfc completes writing the outputfile, it moves it to this file name.
+After kea-lfc finishes deleting the other files (previous and input), it moves this file to the previous lease file.
+By moving the files in this fashion, the kea-lfc and the DHCP server processes can determine the correct file to use even if one of the processes was interrupted before completing its task.

-There are several additional arguments mostly for debugging purposes. -d Sets the logging level to debug. -v and -V print out version stamps with -V providing a longer form. -h prints out the usage string.
+There are several additional arguments, mostly for debugging purposes. -d sets the logging level to debug. -v and -V print out version stamps, with -V providing a longer form. -h prints out the usage string.